Arkiralor/DjangoPractice/README.md

 ### 1. app_v1

-This app if for basic API implementation practice such as:
+This app is for basic API implementation practice such as:

 - Create Model Data from json as input data.
 - Retrieving Model Data in json as output data.